bovine/nodetcl/README.md

 * `eval(string)` executes a string containing one or more Tcl commands, returning the result.
 * `call(command, ...)` executes a single Tcl command with explicit arguments, returning the result.
-* `proc(name, body)` declares a new Tcl command that invokes the specified Javascript function body.
+* `proc(name, body)` declares a new Tcl command that invokes the specified JavaScript function body.
 * `getStacktrace()` returns Tcl's stacktrace of the last error that occured.
 * `setTimeLimit(seconds)` sets a time limit (in seconds) for all subsequent 'call' or 'eval' calls, a limit of 0 disables this.
 * `getTimeLimit()` returns the current time limit setting.